BigSpoon33/obsidianOs/Readme.md

 - **Auto-calculated Totals**: Daily and weekly macro summaries
 - **Shopping List**: Auto-generated from all recipes in the week

-Uses `dc-meal-planner.jsx` widget for interactive planning.
+Uses `dc-mealPlanner.jsx` widget for interactive planning.

 ### 5. **Categories/** - Content Organization